UPCOMING CEC Classes through the New Earth Institute

 Janet Schreiber, Ph.D., is the founder and director of Southwestern College’s Trauma, Grief and Renewal Certificate Program.
 She has taught and trained counselors and other health professionals for over 35 years.

-Note: The following two classes satisfy the NM state licensing board requirement for Ethics or Supervision CECs for counselors, art therapists and social workers:
+Note: The following class satisfies the NM state licensing board requirement for Supervision CECs for counselors, art therapists and social workers:

 NEI16-SPVSN Best Practices in Clinical Supervision: The Times, They Are-a-Changin’